-Bill 168 is Ontario’s workplace violence and harassment law and a core part of Bill 168 workplace violence regulations.
+Bill 168 is Ontario’s workplace violence and harassment law — a core part of Bill 168 workplace violence regulations and an amendment to the Occupational Health and Safety Act (OHSA) enacted in 2010.

-The law requires all Ontario employers — including hospitals — to implement written violence prevention programs.
-In addition, organizations must provide workers with a reliable, immediate way to summon help when violence occurs or is likely to occur.
+The law requires all Ontario employers — including hospitals — to implement written violence prevention programs and provide workers with a reliable, immediate way to summon help when violence occurs or is likely to occur.

-• RTLS-based staff duress systems address all six core Bill 168 obligations.
-They also support incident logging required for audit compliance.
+- RTLS-based staff duress systems address all six core Bill 168 obligations and support incident logging required for audit compliance.

 Understanding Bill 168 Workplace Violence Requirements for Ontario Hospitals